All in One

 24Genetics DNA tests are preventive.

-Furthermore, there may be mutations in gene regions that we do not analyse.
-For this reason, at 24Genetics, we always recommend consulting a medical professional or geneticist to go deeper into specific areas, especially when there is a family history.
-And to carry out a diagnostic DNA test, in case the professionals recommend it.
+Furthermore, there may be mutations in gene regions that we do not analyze.
+For this reason, at 24Genetics, we always recommend consulting a medical professional or geneticist to go deeper into specific areas.

 What will you find in the 24Genetics Health Report?

-We analyse your genetic predisposition to hundreds of diseases, grouped into the following types:
+We analyze your genetic predisposition to hundreds of diseases, grouped into the following types:

 Complex Diseases: GWAS